Lenin05/Damped-Spring-PINN/README.md

 # Damped-Spring-PINN
 This project demonstrates a Physics-Informed Neural Network (PINN) applied to the underdamped harmonic oscillator equation.
+By integrating the laws of physics into the training process, the model learns to approximate the spring’s oscillatory motion with high accuracy.
+The app allows users to visualize the predicted dynamics compared to the analytical solution, showcasing how machine learning can solve differential equations in physics and engineering.